 Plants spreading widely and forming dense thickets.
-Culms to 2 m tall, to 8 mm in diam., pluricaespitose, suberect; internodes terete, smooth, glossy with light wax below nodes, often purple-spotted when exposed; nodes with thin dark sheath scar; supranodal ridge absent, branches 3-4 at first, erect, precocious, basal internodes long.
-Culm sheaths thin, persistent, convexly attenuating to narrow apex, glabrous; auricles absent; oral setae scarce/absent; ligule arcuate, to 1 mm wide deep; blade small, lanceolate, deciduous, reflexed.
-Leaf sheaths persistent, glabrous, becoming red-purple above, margins membranous, glabrous or lightly ciliate at first; ligule obliquely truncate, c.
-1 mm, glabrous and serrulate; auricles absent; oral setae scarce, deciduous, usually solitary, stout, erect or angular, 3-8 mm long; blade to 10 cm long, to 11 mm wide, glabrous, adaxially slightly glossy, abaxial matt; petiole glabrous.
+Culms to 0.5-3 m tall, to 3-8 mm in diam., pluricaespitose, initially very erect, later nodding; internodes terete, smooth, glossy with light wax below nodes, often purple-spotted, all purple when exposed; nodes with thin dark sheath scar; supranodal ridge absent, branches 3-4 at first, erect, precocious, basal internodes long.
+Culm sheaths thin, persistent, convexly attenuating to narrow apex, glabrous, margins distally ciliate?; auricles absent; oral setae absent; ligule arcuate, to 1 mm wide deep; blade small, lanceolate, deciduous, reflexed.
+Leaf sheaths persistent, glabrous, becoming red-purple above, margins ?; ligule obliquely truncate, c.
+1 mm, glabrous and serrulate; auricles small, round or ovate; oral setae several, spreading or radiating, twisted, 3-8 mm long; blade to 12 cm long, to 14 mm wide, thin, adaxially matt or slightly glossy, glabrous, abaxial matt, glabrous; petiole glabrous.
 Named after Ernst Faber (1839-1899), German missionary and plant collector, who first collected it.

 A very hardy spreading bamboo with no culm sheath auricles or oral setae, distal internode wax, and several persistent, radiating, wavy leaf sheath oral setae, usually from a rounded auricle, rather than the more oblong leaf sheath auricle of S. racemosus.
 Flowered in the 1980s with serious consequences for Giant Pandas in China.